-Part of the funding for this project—requiring that it proceed quickly—resulted from unfortunate circumstances.
-These funds came from a grant in which Ross Scaife, a well-known scholar of Digital Humanities, was a Principle Investigators (PI).
-In 2008, Ross died unexpectedly.
-Ross was the sole humanities scholar on the EDUCE grant from the National Science Foundation (IIS-0535003).
-I became connected to this grant through a fellow PI of Ross's, Brent Seales, Director of the University of Kentucky's Center for Visualization and Virtual Environments.
-Brent learned about my potential project with Lichfield and approached me, at first needing a backup plan because a scholar from another university with whom he was working was having difficulties finalizing an agreement for an imaging project.
-Without Ross, the grant needed a scholar like myself who had knowledge of manuscripts that warranted imaging and who could put together a digital project.
-The imaging at Lichfield Cathedral is a fitting way to honor the memory of Ross, particularly with me recently arriving to the University of Kentucky.
+Partial funding for the multispectral imaging required that this part of the project proceed quickly.
+These funds resulted from unfortunate circumstances.
+Ross Scaife, a well-known scholar of Digital Humanities, died unexpectedly.
+He was a Principle Investigators (PI) and sole humanities scholar on a grant from the National Science Foundation (IIS-0535003) called EDUCE (Enhanced Digital Unwrapping for Conservation and Exploration).
+Ross, a Classicist, had desired to digitally unroll Herculaneum scrolls reduced to near ash when Mt.
+Vesuvius erupted.
+He had solicited the help of Brent Seales, Director of the University of Kentucky's Center for Visualization and Virtual Environments.
+After Ross's death, Brent had become stuck on the digital unwrapping and was trying to find a way to use the remaining money from the grant so as not to lose it.
+He decided to try to digitize manuscripts.
+Brent learned about my potential project with Lichfield and approached me, at first needing a backup project.
+He was working with another Classics scholar, Christopher Blackwell, but Chris was having difficulties finalizing an agreement for an imaging project.
+Without Ross, the grant needed a scholar like myself who could put together a digital project.
+The imaging at Lichfield Cathedral is a fitting way to honor the memory of Ross, particularly with me having recently arrived at the University of Kentucky.
 Ross is best remembered at the University of Kentucky for his kind heart, generous spirit, and advocacy for the Digital Humanities.
 His memory lives on in this project.

-Other funding came from the University of Kentucky and the College of Arts & Sciences.
+Significant funding came from grants from the University of Kentucky (including my startup funds) and the College of Arts & Sciences.
 I owe much to them.
 Without these funds, particularly at crucial moments, this project would not have happened nor been completed.
-Through this funding, I traveled to Lichfield four times: first, to work out the contract; second, to lead the imaging activities at the Cathedral; third, to give a lecture and deliver the final images (however, the post-processing was delayed); and fourth, to deliver the final post-processed images.
-The project proceeded frugally, with me performing countless functions.
+This funding allowed me to complete major tasks that made the project possible, including traveling to Lichfield to resolve issues for digitizing, from where to image (best place turned out to be the server's vestry) to licensing of images and their use.
+But of course most crucially, this funding allowed me to travel to Lichfield to lead the imaging effort.
+Because the project proceeded frugally, I performed countless functions.
 For instance, a photographer was not hired and I filled this role, working with the software engineers and approving final decisions about exposure, positioning of lighting, and focus.
-Furthermore, because ultraviolet light damages vellum, during imaging I worked with the conservator and justified pages that required ultraviolet imaging—when we had the manuscript opened to a page and could discuss its merits.
-Finally, when the project's low priority with the EDUCE grant delayed post-processing of the images for nearly two years, I was able to secure funds for the return trip to Lichfield and deliver the final images.
-I cannot thank the College of Arts & Sciences enough.
+Furthermore, because ultraviolet light damages vellum, I worked with the conservator during imaging and justified pages that required ultraviolet imaging—when we had the manuscript opened to a page and could discuss its merits.
+A year later, I returned to Lichfield to deliver a lecture and final images; however, the post-processing was delayed, and I would not receive the images until much later, nearly two years later.
+When I received the images, I discovered 10 gigabytes of images missing and 3D files needing repaired.
+I helped recover this data, repair 3D files, and add metadata.
+I then return to Lichfield to deliver the final images.
+For financial support throughout this process, I cannot thank the College of Arts & Sciences enough.

 The technical support for the project rested on the shoulders of Matt Fields and Daniel Stanley.
 Dan wrote the application to capture the 3D data and interface for the multispectral imaging as his master's thesis.
 Matt and Dan showed constant grace under pressure, and they had me thinking that if I ever return to Antarctica, I would take both of them with me (I did support work for the National Science Foundation in Antarctica for six months).
 Their ability to meet any challenge, whether it involved the MegaVision camera and its software, networking, or generating images on the fly for quick proofs, was the work of legend.
 Unfortunately, their fellow computer scientist, Ryan Baumann, did not accompany us to Lichfield, but he has done substantial work generating multispectral visualizations and other images.
 Christopher and Amy Blackwell were with us for a short time and left before the imaging of the St Chad Gospels.
-They were friends of Brent whom he invited to stop by Lichfield in case we needed extra help setting up the book cradle (Amy had written the manual).
+They were friends of Brent whom he invited to stop by Lichfield in case we needed extra help setting up the book cradle (Amy was trying to transition to a writer and had done some of the writing for the cradle's manual).
 Amy and Christopher needed to travel to Spain and try to finalize the contract for imaging two Iliads, the hoped for second imaging stop that summer.
 They brought their two delightful children, Zoe (eight) and Will (five).
 And finally, special thanks to David Jacobs, senior conservator at the British Library, who brought irreplaceable knowledge to the project.

-This online version of the St Chad Gospels and Wycliffe New Testament resides as the first project in the new, state of the art digital repository at the University of Kentucky.
+While this project now resides at the University of Oklahoma, the images of the St Chad Gospels and Wycliffe New Testament still reside (as the first project) in the new, state of the art digital repository at the University of Kentucky.
 I am grateful to Eric Weig, Technical Adviser & Director of Digital Library Services, and his team for their assistance in bringing this project online as part of the new repository.
 Special thanks to Michael Slone, a programmer for the digital repository, who through his expertise, inventiveness and attentiveness to detail solved multiple issues with the software for ingesting the data into the new database.
 But I would like to thank everyone who has played a role in envisioning and making this repository happen.
 It is a spectacular accomplishment, and I am grateful for present and future support.

-While the images for this project are safely preserved in the University of Kentucky's digital repository, this website is hosted through the College of Arts & Sciences (as part of the dynamic access to the data which resides in the digital repository).
+While the images for this project are safely preserved, this website was first hosted through the College of Arts & Sciences (as part of the dynamic access to the data which resides in the digital repository).
 I want to say a special thanks to Christian Ecker, Director of A&S Computing, for his and his group's expertise and work on the site.
 I am particularly grateful to Noah Adler (who solved countless technical issues), Charlie Campbell, and Scott Horn.

 In 2014, I received a grant from the West Semitic Research Project (University of Southern California).
 This grant included training in Reflectance Transformation Imaging (RTI) and loan of equipment for a project.
 I captured dry-point glosses and the state of pigment in the St Chad Gospels, some of the results (including previously unknown dry-point glosses) available in the RTI Gallery.
 Special thanks to Marilyn Lundberg, Ken Zuckerman, and Johnna Tyrrell for helping me to solve technical issues from afar during the imaging.
 This grant also allowed me to capture various medieval manuscripts at the National Library of Wales, Aberystwyth, and early Christian stone carvings in Ireland.
 The work was further supported by grants from the University of Kentucky's College of Arts & Sciences.
 Special thanks to Canon Chancellor Anthony Moore, who like Pete, desired to promote scholarship and share the treasured St Chad Gospels with the world.
 Finally, heart-felt thanks to Lichfield Cathedral's librarian Clare Townsend, whose knowledge, helpfulness, and cheerfulness makes working at the library a pure joy.

-Finally, and perhaps most importantly, I wish to thank Mark Kornbluh, Dean of the College of Arts & Sciences.
+Finally, and perhaps most importantly, I wish to thank Mark Kornbluh, Dean of the College of Arts & Sciences at UK.
 His support throughout this project has been immense.
 Behind the scenes, Mark has made much happen that otherwise would not have occurred or been possible.